Radial Flow Reactor Internals: Design, Components & Engineering Guide

 The catalyst support grid is a load-bearing structure that supports the catalyst bed while allowing process fluid to flow through the reactor.

-4. Why are wedge wire screens used in reactor internals?
+4. Why are scallops used in reactors?

 Related Products